pyodide/pyodide/docs/pypi.md

 be the case if the wheels is made using standard python tools (`pip wheel`, `setup.py bdist_wheel`).

+All required dependencies need also to be previously installed with `micropip` or `pyodide.loadPackage`.

 The remote server must set Cross-Origin Resource Sharing (CORS) headers to allow access.
 Otherwise, you can prepend a CORS proxy to the URL.
 Note however that using third-party CORS proxies has security implications, particularly